pyx9999/black-arch-install/README.md

 # black-arch-install
-Want blackarch repo? this is a shell script for installing the blackarch repo on top of ArchLinux.
+do you want the blackarch repo? this is a shell script for installing the blackarch repo on top of ArchLinux.

 download zip